basisproject/basisproject.github.io/_posts/2020-02-09-frequently-asked-questions.md

 The idea of expiring labor vouchers seems to fly in the face of all the things socialism stands for -- workers receiving the full value of their labor -- in an attempt to limit accumulation.
 But why should accumulation be limited?
 What if someone needs to save for a big family vacation?
 Or some other large purchase?

 Accumulation is a problem in a market system because profits distribute in uneven patterns and are subject to manipulation by those who already have capital.
 In a system of socialized production, worker ownership, and lack of profits, billionaires would be a distant memory.
-Enforcing this through the monetary system is nothing more than an admission that a socialist economy is incapable of egalitarian distribution.
+Enforcing this through the monetary system is nothing more than an admission that a socialist economy is incapable of even distribution.

 ## Why track resources and not just labor?